vmware/vic/README.md

 The iso image will be created in `$BIN`

 ## Building Custom ISOs
-Please reference [this document](isos/base/repos/README.md) to build your custom isos.
+Please reference [this document](isos/base/repos/README.md) to build your custom ISOs.

 ## Building with CI